Blog Posts on Tall And True

 Tennis ball - game, set and lost!

-12+ My girlfriend and I had travelled all day to reach the small farming town of Nijemardum, in the northern Netherlands state of Friesland, to visit the parents of a former housemate.
-It was really a “reunion”, as I had met Mr and Mrs B. when they had visited Australia, eighteen months before I had set off with my girlfriend on our grand European backpacking tour.
+12+ My girlfriend and I had travelled all day to reach the small farming town of Nijemirdum, in the northern Netherlands state of Friesland, to visit the parents of an old housemate.
+But it was more of a "reunion", as I had met Mr and Mrs B when they visited Sydney eighteen months before we set off on our grand European backpacking tour.

-“My mother, she liked you very much,” Jan had assured me in Australia, handing me his parents' address.
-“She will be pleased to see you.”
+"My mother liked you very much," Jan had assured me in Australia, handing me his parents' address.
+"She will be pleased to see you."

-The bewildered look on Mrs B.'s face indicated otherwise.
-Fortunately, Jan’s multilingual brother Roel appeared and explained to his mother that the dishevelled backpackers on her doorstep were friends of Jan.
+The bewildered look on Mrs B's face when she opened her front door indicated otherwise.
+Fortunately, Jan's multilingual brother Roel appeared and explained to his mother that the dishevelled backpackers on her doorstep were friends of Jan.
 Her shrug and shake of the head suggested we were not the first Australians to arrive unannounced with the same story.

-Nevertheless, Mrs B. graciously opened her door, ushered us upstairs to a cosy bedroom, demonstrated the workings of the bathroom and that night treated us to a delicious dinner.
+Nevertheless, Mrs B graciously invited us in, ushered us upstairs to a cosy bedroom, and demonstrated the workings of the bathroom.
+And that night, she treated us to a delicious dinner.

 Wimbledon

-With Roel’s help and translation, Mrs B. and I got back on a familiar footing over dinner -- it also helped when I showed her my less dishevelled passport photo -- and I attempted to gauge her interest in tennis.
-It was July 1987 and the day before at an Amsterdam backpacker's hostel I had watched Pat Cash beat Jimmy Connors in his Wimbledon semi-final.
+With Roel's help and translation, Mrs B and I got back on a familiar footing over dinner — showing her my less dishevelled passport photo also helped — and I attempted to gauge her interest in tennis.
+It was July 1987, and the day before, at an Amsterdam backpacker's hostel, I had watched Pat Cash beat Jimmy Connors in the Wimbledon semi-final.

-I nodded and smiled, but suddenly felt sick.
-I had been weaned on Wimbledon.
-Year after year I’d stayed up half the night to watch the finals in Australia.
-And here I was in the northern hemisphere, able to watch the match in broad daylight for the first time, with an Australian in the final for goodness sake, and Mrs B. wasn’t interested in tennis!
+I was weaned on Wimbledon growing up in Australia.
+Year after year, I'd stayed up half the night to watch the finals on TV.
+And here I was in the northern hemisphere, able to witness the match in broad daylight for the first time, with an Australian in the final, for goodness sake, and Mrs B wasn't interested in tennis!

 Share your nonfiction on Tall And True